advancedAgritek-BB/coinTrader2.0/README.md

 #### Troubleshooting

-Before running the bot, call `send_test_message` from `crypto_bot.utils.telegram` to verify your token and chat ID.
+Before running the bot, run `python tools/test_telegram.py` to send a test message using the credentials in `crypto_bot/config.yaml` or the `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID` environment variables.
 If the call fails, check for these common issues:

 * **Incorrect token** – the API token was mistyped or revoked.